Mathematical Foundations of Complex Tonality: Well-Tempered Complexity

-With these additional elements in place we are in a position to present the complex scheme in its entirety.
-We begin by recalling a few results concerning the {\em Gaussian integers}.
+Motivated by the constructions of the previous section, we are now in a position to present the complex scheme in its entirety.
+We begin by recalling a few results concerning so-called {\em Gaussian integers}.
 We write $\mathbb Z$ for the ring of ordinary real integers, which we call {\em rational integers}.
 We write $\mathbb Z\,[\,\ri\,]$ for the ring of Gaussian integers, by which we mean complex numbers of the form $a + b \ri$, where $a,b \in \mathbb Z$ and $ i = \sqrt{-1}$.
 Gaussian integers can be added, subtracted and multiplied to yield other Gaussian integers.
 In what follows we often refer to Gaussian integers simply as ``integers".
 The complex conjugate of an integer $c = a + \ri b$ is denoted $\bar c = a - b i$, and we write $|c| = \sqrt{a^2 + b^2}$ for the magnitude of $c$.

-By a unity we mean an integer that divides any integer.
-There are four unities: $\pm1, \pm\ri $, and for any integer $n$ we refer to the four numbers $\pm n, \pm \ri n $ as its associates.
-By a prime we mean any integer $p$, not $0$, and not a unity, that is divisible only by its associates $\pm p, \pm \ri p $ and the units $\pm 1, \pm \ri$.
+By a {\em unit} we mean an integer that divides any integer.
+There are four units: $\pm1, \pm\ri $, and for any integer $n$ we refer to the four numbers $\pm n, \pm \ri n $ as its {\em associates}.
+By a prime we mean any integer $p$, not $0$, and not a unit, that is divisible only by its associates $\pm p, \pm \ri p $ and the units $\pm 1, \pm \ri$.
 Every integer $n$ can be expressed in the form $n = \Pi_{j=1}^r \,p_j$, where the $p_j$ are primes.
-The fundamental theorem of arithmetic for Gaussian integers asserts that this expression is unique, apart from the order of the primes, the presence of unities, and ambiguities between associated primes \cite{Hardy Wright}.
+The fundamental theorem of arithmetic for Gaussian integers asserts that this expression is unique, apart from the order of the primes, the presence of units, and ambiguities between associated primes (Hardy and Wright 1938).

-By a real prime, we mean a Gaussian prime, in the sense just defined, that is real; the conventional primes are {\em rational} primes.
+By a {\em real} prime, we mean a Gaussian prime, in the sense just defined, that is real; the conventional primes are all {\em rational} primes.
 For example, $3$ and $7$ are real primes, whereas $2 = (1+\ri)(1-\ri)$ and $5= (1+2\ri)(1-2\ri)$ are not; but $2$, $3$, $5$ and $7$ are rational primes.
 A rational prime $p > 0$ is a real prime only if it is of the form $p = 4n + 3$ for $n \in \mathbb N$.

 A Gaussian integer $n = a + b \ri$, $a,b \in \mathbb Z$, is said to be {\em even} if $a,b$ are both even or both odd in the usual sense, and otherwise $n$ is {\em odd}.
 For real $n$ this definition of even and odd coincides with the usual one.
-Then one can show that an integer is even if and only if it is divisible by $1+\ri$.
+Then one can show that an integer is even iff it is divisible by $1+\ri$.
+This generalizes the idea that a rational integer is even iff it is divisible by two.